fastapi/fastapi/docs/en/docs/tutorial/index.md

     pip install "uvicorn[standard]"
     ```

-    Install each of the optional dependencies that you want to use.
+    And then install each of the optional dependencies that you want to use.

 ## Advanced User Guide